 The Sudbury Housing Trust was formed by the April 2006 Town Meeting accepting MGL Chapter 44, Section 55C.
-The Housing Trust was formed specifically to focus on affordable homeownership and preservation opportunities and to show performance against the minimum 10 percent Community Preservation Act (CPA) spending requirement on affordable housing under the statute.
-While Sudbury had accumulated significant housing reserves in the early years of the CPA, no housing projects had come forward for several years and The Housing Trust was formed to address that issue.
+The Housing Trust was formed specifically to focus on affordable homeownership and preservation opportunities.

 The Housing Trust charter was developed with the Town's interests in mind.
-The charter allows a range of powers though requires Select Board approval for certain transactions.
+The charter allows a range of powers through the Select Board approval for certain transactions.
 The Town Treasurer is the custodian of the funds.
-The purpose of the Housing Trust is to provide for the preservation and creation of affordable housing in the Town of Sudbury for the benefit of low and moderate income households.
-The Housing Trust feels it has taken a number of positive steps toward those goals and hopes to build on those successes.
+The purpose of the Housing Trust is to provide for the preservation and creation of affordable housing in the Town of Sudbury for the benefit of low and moderate-income households.
+The Housing Trust feels it has taken several positive steps toward those goals and hopes to build on those successes.